roryl/zsx/README.md

 ZSX takes an minimalist approach to JavaScript.
 While some JS is necessary, we think JS heavy applications are not good UX.

-We believe the best UX is based on fundamental HTML/HTTP, links and forms, and that “JS first frontends” are overly complex applications that are hard to maintain.
+We believe the best UX is based on fundamental HTML/HTTP, links and forms, and that “JavaScript-first frontends” are overly complex applications that are hard to maintain.

 In a ZSX application, you should be able to look at the rendered HTML and understand exactly the interaction with the backend just by following the links and forms.